digital-chemistry-laboratory/morfeus/docs/sterimol.rst

 longest vectors from atom 2 to a tangent plane of the vdW surface which are perpendicular to the L vector, respectively.

-morfeus has been benchmarked against Paton's Sterimol_ package.
+ᴍᴏʀғᴇᴜs has been benchmarked against Paton's Sterimol_ package.
 Using exactly the same radii (Paton's modified Bondi), almost identical results are obtained.
-(Note that morfeus normally uses 1.20 Å as the Bondi vdW radius for H).
+(Note that ᴍᴏʀғᴇᴜs normally uses 1.20 Å as the Bondi vdW radius for H).

 .. figure:: benchmarks/sterimol/correlation.png

   Benchmark of Sterimol parameters against Paton's Sterimol code.

-morfeus calculates the B\ :sub:`1` and B\ :sub:`5` parameters by a different approach from the original code.
+ᴍᴏʀғᴇᴜs calculates the B\ :sub:`1` and B\ :sub:`5` parameters by a different approach from the original code.
 First, atomic spheres are created with a certain density of points.
 B\ :sub:`1` and B\ :sub:`5` are then obtained by projection of the points of the convex hull onto vectors spanning the whole